The Role of Estate Planning

 6).
 Guardianship Designations

 While many wills or trusts incorporate this clause, some don’t.
-If you still have minor children, selecting a guardian is very important and can be overlooked.
-Try to select an individual or couple that shares your views, is financially sound, and is genuinely willing.
-As a backup, a contingent guardian should be named as well.
+If you still have minor children or dependents, selecting a guardian is very important and can be overlooked.

-If there is no guardianship designations, a court could rule that your children live with someone you would not have selected.
+If there are no guardianship designations, a court could rule that your children live with someone you would not have selected.
 In extreme cases, the court could even mandate that your children become wards of the state.

 Organize and Store Your Documents